dmontaner/mdgsa/inst/doc/mdgsa_vignette.md

 ```

 These gene level information may be now interpreted in terms of _gene sets_.
-For this example we will carry out a _gene set analysis_ using the functional blocks described in [KEGG].
+For this example we will carry out a _gene set analysis_ using the functional blocks described in [KEGG],
+but any other functional data base such as the [Gene Ontology][go] or even a customized one may be analyzed using `mdgsa`.
-We can take such annotation from the [hgu95av2.db] library as follows.
+We can get the [KEGG] annotation from the [hgu95av2.db] library as follows.

 ```r